-At The Ashfield Estate, we have a strong belief in an alternative, improved approach to the delivery of popular development schemes for new communities.
-We take the best elements from traditional practice to create new homes and places that suit people not only today but also in the generations to come.
+In 2009, Tim Knatchbull had a vision for providing an alternative, improved approach to the delivery of popular development schemes for new communities - thus, The Ashfield Estate was born.
+We take the best elements from traditional building practice to create new homes and places that suit people not only today but also in the generations to come.

 Accountable to existing, new and future residents, communities and generations, The Ashfield Estate consistently demonstrates strong morals, ethical principles and values.
 We are proud to represent heritage, stability and longevity to the community and all partners associated with delivering our vision.

 The heart of our approach is to create places that make sense in order to:

 Respect for the existing space and environment, combined with an understanding of the importance of integrating new developments with neighbouring communities, helps promote the sense of local pride that is very important to us.